-More than 50,000 people, representing 98 communities and every age, belief and ability, participate at the Leventhal-Sidman JCC in Newton; through our programs and services in Metrowest, the South Area, Boston and Metro North; at JCC day and overnight camps in Greater Boston and Bridgton, Maine; at Early Learning Centers in Brookline, Hingham, Newton, Sharon and Wayland.
+More than 50,000 people, representing 98 communities and every age, belief and ability, participate at the Leventhal-Sidman JCC in Newton; through our programs and services in Metrowest, the South Area, Boston and Metro North; at JCC day and overnight camps in Greater Boston and Bridgton, Maine; at Early Learning Centers in Brookline, Hingham, Newton, and Sharon.

 Everyone is welcome.
 We hope you’ll join us.

 Community hub: With something for everyone, the JCC is a natural meeting place

 Sports, fitness and aquatics center: basketball courts, tennis courts, cardio deck, weight room, indoor track, indoor/outdoor pools, rock climbing, classes, trainers and more

 Signature swim program: year-round aquatics instruction, outdoor pool, championship swim team

 Family programming, including Early Parenting: More than 5,500 people participate in nearly 100 programs in Newton and surrounding towns, MetroWest, MetroNorth, Boston and the South area

 Inclusion services: people of all abilities participate in our programs